kyleparran/MMM_Homework_4/hw_4_writeup.md

 From the return-comparison figures (real vs synthetic) for each ticker:

-- For 0050 and 0056, synthetic intraday returns cluster in roughly the same **±0.5%–1%** region as the real returns, with only slightly lighter tails.
+- For 0050 and 0056, synthetic intraday returns cluster in roughly the same ±0.5%–1% region as the real returns, with only slightly lighter tails.
 - For 2330, the synthetic distribution again matches the bulk (central mass) of the empirical distribution but appears to under-represent the most extreme positive and negative returns.

-Interpretation: the GAN captures the first-order behavior of returns (location and scale) reasonably well for all three tickers, but it is less accurate in reproducing rare, large moves.
+Overall, the GAN captures the first-order behavior of returns (location and scale) reasonably well for all three tickers, but it is less accurate in reproducing rare, large moves.
 This is consistent with many GAN applications, where tail events are difficult to learn from finite samples.

 ---